lmas/ss13.se/README.md

 Status
 --------------------------------------------------------------------------------
-The site is currently being rewritten into Go.
+~~The site is currently being rewritten into Go.~~ Project has been shut down for now and is unmaintained.
+For the latest work, check out the dev branch.

 Features